Controlled Vocabularies - Overview Table of Latest Versions

 What is a controlled vocabulary?

 The DDI Controlled Vocabularies Group (CVG) has created a set of controlled vocabularies that can be used with DDI as well as for other purposes and applications.
-Select DDI Alliance vocabularies are already in use at organizations like the Finnish Social Science Data Archive (FSD), the GESIS - Leibniz Institute for the Social Sciences, the Inter-university Consortium for Political and Social Science (ICPSR), Mathematica Policy Research, the UK Data Archive (UKDA), and the University at Bielefeld, Germany.
-Nesstar Publisher (http://www.nesstar.com/) now incorporates the controlled vocabularies for Analysis Unit and Time Method.
+Many of the DDI Alliance vocabularies are already in use worldwide -- across Europe, by countries belonging to the Consortium of European Social Science Data Archives (CESSDA), in the United States by the Inter-university Consortium for Political and Social Research (ICPSR), and Mathematica Policy Research, in Canada, etc. DDI Controlled Vocabularies are also incorporated in editing and publishing tools that work with the DDI specification, like Colectica and Nesstar Publisher.

 A paper on "Controlled Vocabularies for DDI 3: Enhancing Machine-Actionability" provides additional background on this effort.

-The DDI CV versioning policy as described below has been approved by the DDI Alliance in November 2012 and is published and implemented starting February 2013.
-This new protocol supersedes the previous policy which was based on a three-digit version numbering system.
-Users who have referenced these vocabularies prior to February 1, 2013 will need to retroactively change any reference to V. 1.0.0 into V. 1.0.
+The DDI versioning policy as described below has been approved by the DDI Alliance in November 2022 and is published and implemented starting January 2023.
+This new protocol supersedes the previous policy which was based on a two-digit version numbering system.
+Users who have referenced these vocabularies prior to February 1, 2023 will need to retroactively change any version reference from V. x.x (two digits -- e.g., V. 1.0) to V. x.x.x (three digits -- e.g., V. 1.0.0).
 From that point on, new versions can be used and referenced normally.

-Versioning of the CVs is done at the level of each published controlled vocabulary, and not at the item level.
+Versioning is done at the level of each published controlled vocabulary (CV), and not at the code/concept level.

-An item in a CV list consists of the following parts:
+A code/concept in a vocabulary consists of the following parts:

-Code The specific content that is entered into the DDI specification to identify the item.
-In hierarchical lists, all of the levels are always mentioned in each code, and are separated by a period.
+Code value The specific content that can be entered into the DDI specification as an identifier of the code across languages.
+In hierarchical lists, all of the levels are always mentioned in each code value, and are separated by a period (for example, AutomatedDataExtraction.ApiQuery).

 Definition The definition of the code.
 This may be available in multiple languages.